mbodiai/embdata/README.md

 The `Episode` class provides a list-like interface for a sequence of observations, actions, and other data, particularly useful for reinforcement learning scenarios.

+### Key Features
+- List-like interface for managing sequences of data
+- Methods for appending, iterating, and splitting episodes
+- Support for metadata and frequency information
+- Integration with reinforcement learning workflows

+### Usage Example
 ```python
 from embdata import Episode, Sample